dockstore/dockstore-ui/app/docs/getting-started.md

 You can see in the above, the tool (identified with `quay.io/briandoconnor/dockstore-tool-bamstats` in Dockstore and Quay.io) was successfully registered and can be seen by anyone on the Dockstore site.

 The `dockstore manual_publish` command can be used to manually register a container on Docker Hub.
 Its usage is outlined in the publish_manual help menu.
+This will allow you to register entries that do not follow the qualities above (non-automated builds and Docker Hub images).

 ![command](docs/cmd3_xliu.png)